Guidance For The Legal Issues Related To Airbnb And Short-Term Rentals

 Do Not Risk Legal Trouble.
 Contact A Lawyer.

-Whether you are a property owner seeking to register your rental unit on a hosting platform, a landlord confronting unauthorized use of your property by a tenant or simply seek to protect against future problems, Zacks, Freedman & Patterson, PC can help you maintain compliance with applicable law, and keep you apprised of new ones.
+Whether you are a property owner seeking to register your short-term rentals on a hosting platform, a landlord confronting unauthorized use of your property by a tenant, or simply seeking to protect against future problems, Zacks & Freedman, PC can help you maintain compliance with applicable law, and keep you apprised of new ones.
 Contact us today by using the contact form or by calling us at 415-956-8100.